polkadot-fellows/RFCs/RFC-0001-Agile Coretime.md

 However, quite possibly the most substantial problem is both a perceived and often real high barrier to entry of the Polkadot ecosystem.
 By forcing innovators to either raise 7-figure sums through investors or appeal to the wider token-holding community, Polkadot makes it essentially difficult for a small band of innovators from deploying their technology into Polkadot.
 While not being actually permissioned, it is also far from the barrierless, permissionless ideal which an innovation platform such as Polkadot should be striving for.

+## Requirements

+1. The solution SHOULD provide an acceptable value-capture mechanism for the Polkadot network.
+1. The solution SHOULD allow parachains and other projects deployed on to the Polkadot UC to make long-term capital expenditure predictions for the cost of  ongoing deployment.
+1. The solution SHOULD minimize the barriers to entry in the ecosystem.
+1. The solution SHOULD work when the number of cores which the Polkadot UC can support changes over time.
+1. The solution SHOULD facilitate the optimal allocation of work to core of the Polkadot UC.
+1. The design SHOULD avoid creating additional dependencies on functionality which the Relay-chain need not strictly provide for the delivery of the Polkadot UC.

+Furthermore, the design SHOULD be implementable and deployable in a timely fashion; three months from the acceptance of this RFC would seem reasonable.

 ## Stakeholders

 Primary stakeholder sets are: